The goal of advising in the College of Engineering is to ensure close contact between all students and their faculty advisors.

 At the start of registration (October and March), the Registrar's Office places an advising hold in COIN which prevents you from enrolling in courses without first meeting with your faculty advisor.

 Be sure that you've met all the university obligations before your registration date.
 For example, any outstanding university debts ("holds") will preclude you from registering for the next semester.

 Most courses have specific prerequisite requirements.
 You will be allowed to register for a course with a prerequisite of one of the courses you're currently taking.
 However, if you fail the prerequisite, you will have to drop the subsequent course.

-Any time that a student wishes to add/drop/withdraw from a course, he/she must first meet with your faculty advisor or the CoE academic advisor to discuss your reasons for the withdrawal and the possible impacts of withdrawing from the course.
+Any time that you wish to add/drop/withdraw from a course, you should first meet with your faculty advisor or the CoE academic advisor to discuss your reasons for the withdrawal and the possible impacts of withdrawing from the course.